-A group for LGBTQ+ youth every Monday from 4-5:30pm.
+A group for LGBTQ+ youth aged 12-25 every third Monday of the month from 4-5:30pm.
 Every week looks different from the next.
 Some weeks we play games, other weeks we do arts and crafts, watch movies, or sit and talk about our weeks.

-Whether you’re lesbian, gay, bisexual, transgender, intersex, two-spirited, queer or questioning, YOU ARE WELCOME!!!!
+Whether you’re lesbian, gay, bisexual, transgender, intersex, two-spirit, queer or questioning, YOU ARE WELCOME!
 There is no need to call ahead.
-Just come with a smile and an open mind.
+Just drop in and hang out!

-LGBTOUT (Lesbians, Gays, Bisexuals, and Trans People of the University of Toronto) is an organization of student volunteers dedicated to providing resources and programming for LGBTQ2SA students at the University of Toronto.
+LGBTOUT (Lesbians, Gays, Bisexuals, and Trans People of the University of Toronto) is an organization of student volunteers dedicated to providing resources, peer support, and programming for LGBTQ2SA students at the University of Toronto.

 Weekly Wednesday drop in from 2-5pm

 office hours Monday - Friday 10-5pm harm reduction pick up

 1-3rd Friday Indigenous drop in 3-5pm (indigenous only participants)